justincoon/ooverlap/docs/proposal/proposal.md

 Meet the Team:
 --------------

-Thai Nguyen
+__Thai Nguyen__
-__UI/UX Designer, Software Engineer__
+UI/UX Designer, Software Engineer

 >An Asian geek who sleeps with Java every night but falls in love with Python instead, who desires to solve challenging back-end problems but also fascinated in creating fabulous UI design.
+Being a person who favors "high entropy" (in other words: "utmost laziness"), he loves utilizing his computer to save his time and work, that's why he is now craving to learn about Machine Learning and Information Retrieval.

 Problem Statement: